Rikthepixel/termz/plugins/vscode/README.md

 ## Release Notes

-### [1.0.2] Automated deployment
+### [1.0.2...1.03] Automated deployment

-Simply a test release to check if automated deployment is working as expected.
+Simply test releases to check if automated deployment is working as expected.

 ### [1.0.1] Increase compatibility